unaihuete93/Tecnun-AIFoundry-2025/README.md

 #### TASK 5 - EXERCISE 1
 Try you own example question that reflects how RAG is used to provide relevant answers based on custom data.

 Take a look at the provided PDF brocures that have been indexed in Azure Search for ideas.
-You can see the PDFs going to the Azure Portal, navigating to the resource group `AzureFoundry-Grado-Master`, opening the storage account `stgradoMaster`, opening `Containers` on the left column and `destination` container.
-Right click for downloading the files from the `rag-pdfs` container.
+You can see the PDFs going to the Azure Portal, navigating to the resource group `AzureFoundry-Grado-Master`, opening the storage account `strtecnunmaster` on the left column and `travel-brochures`, right click for downloading the files from the container.
+You will test a question referencing the data on the given PDFs.

 ![storage](images/storage.png)

-Show a Playground query that gives an answer citating the custom data.
+Show a Playground query that gives an answer citating the downloaded custom documents.
 Similar to:

 ![rag-example-2](images/rag-query.png)